 Check the seat map about four days (100 hours) before your flight.
-That’s when we start upgrading fliers from coach to business and some of the best seats open up.
-This is the right way to get up from your seat without disturbing your neighbor.
+That's when we start upgrading fliers from coach to business and some of the best seats open up.
+If you aren't flying first class, you might want to know about the right way to get up from your seat without disturbing your neighbor.

 ... we see you walking around barefoot on the plane.
 That carpet?
 Everything you can imagine has been spilled on it: vomit, milk, baby pee, and blood, to name a few.